 Frequently Asked Questions

-The expedite title search order will be delivered in 4 business hours after the order is placed.
+What is an expedite title search?An expedite title search order will be delivered in four business hours after the order is placed.
+This service is available for an extra fee.
 Please note that if the order is placed over the weekend or Friday night, the search report will be available Monday morning.

-- Very complex searches going back many years (complex chain of title)
+- Very complex searches going back many years (lengthy chain of title)

-- Document retrievals from archives (dependent on clerk's turnaround)
+- Document retrievals from archives (dependent on clerk's turnaround time)

-- Judgment requests from the county (dependent on clerk's turnaround)
+- Judgment requests from the county (dependent on clerk's turnaround time)

 - Tax Collector call backs for tax information on the property